 Now, predictive analytics is making it possible for businesses to court customers with exciting, new solutions that they may have never considered.

-Predictive analytics allows for far more than targeted marketing, however; it’s a window into how customers think and, perhaps most importantly, can help predict a member’s behavior in the future.
+Customer loyalty analytics allows for far more than targeted marketing, however; it’s a window into how customers think and, perhaps most importantly, can help predict a member’s behavior in the future.

 Through the use of advanced software and cutting-edge machine learning algorithms, predictive analytics gives your company the power to discern critical information from a customer's data trail.